mahadyC/movie-app-project/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### API_KEY

+**Note: REACT_APP_ prefix is required before the api name for create-react-app to find the env variable.

+To be able to use this code you need to create an .env file on project root directory and put your api key in this file.
+Example-
+REACT_APP_NAME_OF_YOUR_API_KEY=YOUR_API_KEY.
+Then, access the api key from any file of the app using process.env.REACT_APP_YOUR_API_KEY_NAME.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).